adap/flower/baselines/hfedxgboost/README.md

 **a- config files for the centralized baseline:**

 - To run the centralized model on your dataset with the original hyper-parameters from the paper alongside all the other datasets added before just do the following step:
-   - in the dictionary called `dataset_tasks` in the `utils.py` file add your dataset name as a key -the same name that you put in the `download_data` function  in the step before- and add its task type, this code perform for 2 tasks: `BINARY` which is binary classification or `REG` which is regression.
+   - in the dictionary called `dataset_tasks` in the `utils.py` file add your dataset name as a key -the same name that you put in the `download_data` function  in the step before- and add its task type, this code performs for 2 tasks: `BINARY` which is binary classification or `REG` which is regression.

 - To run the centralized model on your dataset you need to create a config file `<your dataset>.yaml` in the `xgboost_params_centralized` folder and another .yaml file in the `dataset` folder -you will find that one of course inside the `conf` folder :) - and you need to specify the hyper-parameters of your choice for the xgboost model